andybrvt/ccap/docs/announcements-implementation.md

 # Announcements Feature Implementation

 ## Overview
-This document describes the implementation of the announcements feature for the C-CAP platform.
+This document describes the implementation of the announcements feature for the C•CAP platform.
 Announcements can be created by admins and are filtered based on user role and location/bucket.

 ## Features
 - **Admin-only creation**: Only admins can create, update, and delete announcements